18600871952/sona/README.md

 ]);

 sona.load(function () {
-    // All sounds loaded when callback is executed sona.play('sample');
+	// All sounds have loaded when this callback is executed

+    // Play a sound once at default volume sona.play('sample');

+    // Play a looping sound
+    sona.play('sample', true);

+    // Get volume of sound
+    sona.getVolume('sample');	// == 1

+    // Change volume to 50%
+    sona.setVolume('sample', 0.5);

+    // Stop the loop
+    sona.stop('sample');
 });
 ```

+### Compatibility

+Not supported in Internet Explorer.
+See [caniuse.com](http://caniuse.com/#feat=audio-api).

 ### Specs